 Security is a top priority for us all at Bottlepay.
-It is an ever changing baseline, moving tactics of adversaries, as well as the possibility of vulnerabilities in the range of technologies we rely upon.
-So this article will outline what we do here at Bottlepay to help ensure the security of our services and therefore you.
+It is an ever changing baseline, with moving tactics of adversaries, as well as the possibility of vulnerabilities in the range of technologies we rely upon.
+So this article will outline what we do here at Bottlepay to help ensure the security of our services and therefore your security as a user.

 We do want to expand the factors we support for multi-factor authentication and these are on our roadmap including additional 2FA methods such as OTP and U2F.

 We take bugs seriously, and this includes security bugs.
 Each new app update and feature is tested internally to squash those bugs before general release.
 We conduct regular security testing both internally, and involving external companies to ensure we are identifying all the bugs we can.

 We monitor the security of our systems routinely, identifying any weaknesses and instances of attempted fraud.